Sub Limit in Health Insurance

 2. Room Rent Sub-Limits

-There are mostly capping on the rent of the room, which can be claimed while in the hospital.
+There are mostly caps on the rent of the room, which can be claimed while in the hospital.
 For example, if a policy has allowed a room rent of ₹2,500 per day, there can be a limit by the insurer on claiming treatment in higher-category rooms like private or deluxe rooms.
-This reduces the overall coverage available as higher room rents may effectively reduce what one could claim for other medical expenses.
+This reduces the overall coverage available, as higher room rents than admissible may invite proportionate deductions across the bill, which reduces the overall admissible claim amount

 3. Procedure-Specific Sub-Limits